 Retirees who own their employer’s stock in their 401(k) plan have the potential for huge tax savings using an often-overlooked tax strategy known as net unrealized appreciation (NUA).

 How does an NUA work?

 Here’s an example.
 An employee is about to retire and qualifies for a lump sum distribution from a qualified retirement plan.
 He elects to use the NUA strategy, receives the stock, and pays ordinary income tax on the average cost basis, which represents the original cost of the shares.
 This strategy allows the tax to be deferred on any appreciation that accrues from the time the stock is distributed until it’s finally sold.

-Note the NUA distribution must be taken as a lump sum distribution, not a partial lump sum distribution, and in order to qualify for a lump sum distribution, the employee must take the distribution all within the same calendar year.
+Note: an NUA distribution must be taken as a lump sum distribution, not a partial lump sum distribution.
+In order to qualify for a lump sum distribution, the employee must take the distribution all within the same calendar year.

 Before exercising a distribution or rollover, follow these five steps designed to help you understand what it takes to complete a successful NUA transaction.

 1. Start early—the NUA transaction may take several weeks.
 Be sure to obtain a written copy of your cost basis from the plan sponsor before initiating the rollover.
 You should also request formal documentation showing your employer’s promise to make an in-kind distribution of the company shares.